hjwylde/qux/README.md

     libraries referenced by imports.
 This is used in name resolution to fully qualify all types and functions.

-Adding the `--type-check` option causes the command to check that types are used correctly.
+Adding the `--type-check` option will add the type checking analysis step to ensure types are used
+    correctly.
 If an error is found, then it is reported to standard error and the build process stops.

-The `--compile` option adds compiling the Qux files into LLVM bitcode or assembly (specified by the
+The `--compile` option adds compiling the Qux files into LLVM assembly or bitcode (specified by the
     `--format` option).
 The organisation and naming of the input files does not matter, however the output files will be
     written out to the destination directory in appropriate module folders.